cwru-courses/csds440-f23-6/Assignments/HW3.md

 5. Person X wishes to evaluate the performance of a learning algorithm on a set of $n$ examples ( $n$ large).
 X employs the following strategy:  Divide the $n$ examples randomly into two equal-sized disjoint sets, A and B. Then train the algorithm on A and evaluate it on B. Repeat the previous two steps for $N$ iterations ( $N$ large), then average the $N$ performance measures obtained.
 Is this sound empirical methodology?
 Explain why or why not.
 (10 points)

 Answer:
+This methodology is generally sound.
+For each training and validation run, we are training a new concept off of the set A and then testing that concept on B. To make the methodology even more robust we are reshuffling the data between sets A and B for each training and validation split.
+This means that we are training and testing a new concept each time allowing us to grasp the performance of our training method.

+There are some possible issues that ought to be considered.
+The methodology described above randomly generates subsets of data for training and validation.
+During the generation of these subsets nothing is seemingly done to ensure that they are representative of the data in our superset.
+This could mean our learned concept in each test and validation run may score well, but fail to generalize when applied to data not found in sets A and B. What would be better possibly would be to partition $k$ number of equal sized subsets.
+Train our model on set A and then test on each of the $k$ subsets.
+This way, each little subset is brand new and unseen data unmixed with our training set.

 6. Two classifiers A and B are evaluated on a sample with P positive examples and N negative examples and their ROC graphs are plotted.
 It is found that the ROC of A dominates that of B, i.e. for every FP rate, TP rate(A) $\geq$ TP rate(B).
 What is the relationship between the precision-recall graphs of A and B on the same sample?
 (10 points)